Click here for a downloadable PDF file of The Handbook for the English Honors Program

 Fall (while registered for English 498)

-early October: Send an abstract about your project to at least two faculty members, a prospective faculty advisor and prospective second reader.
-(Note that second readers can be involved with your project from the start, but often they will not give much feedback until the final draft.)
+early October: Send an abstract about your project, along with an annotated bibliography, to at least two faculty members, a prospective faculty advisor and prospective second reader.
+(Note that your second reader might be involved with your project early on, but oftentimes a second reader might not give much feedback until the final draft.)

-early November: Develop an annotated working bibliography and a brief prospectus that gives a chapter-by-chapter “plan” for your project as a whole.
+early November: Continue developing your annotated working bibliography and a brief prospectus that gives a chapter-by-chapter “plan” for your project, as a whole.

 mid-December: Submit to the Honors Director your first chapter and a progress report from your thesis advisor.

 At the end of the Fall semester, you will be notified if you receive an “S” or “U” for English 498.
-Only students who have successfully finished all of the requirements for English 498 and have been judged by their advisors as making sufficient progress on their theses will be permitted to register for English 499 in the Spring.
+Only students who have successfully finished all of the requirements for English 498 and have been judged by their advisors as making sufficient progress on their theses will receive an "S" for English 498 and will be permitted to register for English 499 in the Spring.
+Students who receive a "U" will be disallowed from continuing with the Honors program.
 In order to graduate, students who receive a “U” for English 498 are responsible for all the usual requirements of English major.

 The Winter Holiday

-December and January: Complete your second chapter, and start drafting your third chapter.
+December and January: Start researching and writing your second chapter.

 Spring (while registered for English 499)

-Note that if graduating Honors students wish to be considered for the Presidential Award, their honors theses must be completed and revised by the end of March.
-If your project is eligible for any of the other departmental awards, you should tell your thesis advisor that you are interested in being nominated for that award, based on a specific and completed portion of your thesis.
+Note that if graduating Honors students wish to be considered for the Presidential Undergraduate Award for Research, their theses must be completed and revised by the middle or the end of March.
+(The exact deadline is set by the University and announced in early Spring.)
+If your project is eligible for any English Department awards, you should tell your thesis advisor that you are interested in being nominated for that award, based on a specific and completed portion of your thesis.

 Early April: Write your introduction, complete your revisions, and finish all textual apparatuses (footnotes, works cited, table of contents, images, charts, etc.).